rapastranac/gempba/README.md

 }
 ```

-As seen above, the parallelisation of this algorithm is straightfoward once the library is well managed.
-It is worth highlighting that input arguments must be ready before any branch calling, since down this branch, the ```DLB``` migth try to call a sibling branch at this level, and it will receive only empty data.
-This might introduce some unecessary memory utilization.
-Also, instantiating an input parameter will lead to pass outdated arguments to the functions that may be discarded just after invoking the function.
-This can be minimised by other available tecnique discussed later.
+As seen above, the parallelisation of this algorithm is straightforward once the library is well managed.
+It is worth highlighting that input arguments must be ready before any branch calling, since down this branch, the ```DLB``` might try to call a sibling branch at this level, and it will receive only empty data.
+This might introduce some unnecessary memory utilization.
+Also, instantiating an input parameter will lead to passing outdated arguments to the functions that may be discarded just after invoking the function.
+This can be minimised by other available techniques discussed later.

 Let's imagine that there are three functions ```foo1, foo2, foo3```, and they call each other recursively.
-Like the following snipped.
+Like the following snippet.

 ```cpp
 void foo1(MyClass instance, float f, double d){